mkuehbach/PARAPROBE/docs/source/refs.rst

 Third-party contributions
 ^^^^^^^^^^^^^^^^^^^^^^^^^
+**Thread-parallelized DBSCAN --- HPDBSCAN**
+ | M. Götz and C. Bodenstein and M. Riedel
+ | HPDBSCAN: highly parallel DBSCAN
+ | MLHPC15 Proceedings of the Workshop on Machine Learning in High-Performance Computing Environments
+ | 2015
+ | https://dx.doi.org/10.1145/2834892.2834894

 **DBScan sequential and threaded**
  | M. Ester and H.-P. Kriegel and J. Sander and X. Xu
  | A Density-Based Algorith for Discovering Clusters in Large Spatial Databases with Noise
  | Proceedings of the 2nd International Conference on
  | Knowledge Discovery and Data Mining (KDD-96), 1996

- | M. Götz and C. Bodenstein and M. Riedel
- | HPDBSCAN: highly parallel DBSCAN
- | MLHPC15 Proceedings of the Workshop on Machine Learning in High-Performance Computing Environments
- | 2015
- | https://dx.doi.org/10.1145/2834892.2834894

 **Maximum separation method**
  | J. M. Hyde and C. A. English